fnxtech/downloads/README.md

 # FNX Downloads
-This repository contains our latest releases of Connect and application plugins, we recommend always using the latest version available here to ensure compatibility with our services.
+This repository contains our latest releases of our application plugins.
+We recommend always using the latest version available here to ensure compatibility with our services.

 Please visit the **Getting Started with FNX** section on this *Help Center* page for installation instructions.